Table of Contents

 Let us consider Amazon’s EC2 web service, and how one can benefit from its cost-saving features.

-If you are interested to first get a thorough understanding, you can enjoy some light reading on our MetricFire blog about EC2 CloudWatch metrics.
+If you are interested in getting a thorough understanding, you can enjoy some light reading on our MetricFire blog about EC2 CloudWatch metrics.
 Sign up for the MetricFire free trial and explore what MetricFire has to offer.
 You can also book a demo with us and talk to one of our MetricFire engineers!

 EC2: what, why, and how?